Skip to Content

 Language Acquisition

 Language acquisition is also an important aspect of dual language learning.
 Research shows that children who learn more than one language typically speak their first words by age one and can use two-word phrases by age two.
-By exposing your child to multiple languages, you’re providing them with the tools to gain proficiency in both more effectively.
+By exposing your child to multiple languages early on, you’re providing them with the tools to gain proficiency in both more effectively.

 Moreover, dual language learning has been linked to academic success.
 By nurturing bilingualism, you’re paving the way for your child to excel academically and navigate complex situations more efficiently in the future.